60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 120Hz TVs and Next-Gen Gaming

-In 2020, the release of the Playstation 5 and Xbox Series X/S consoles sparked new interest in 120Hz TVs and gaming monitors.
+In 2020, the release of the PlayStation 5 and Xbox Series X/S consoles sparked new interest in 120Hz TVs and gaming monitors.
 Both of these next-gen systems feature 4K 120hz.

 As any serious gamer knows, fast frame rates are critical to optimizing your hardware’s performance.